 Returning students

 Returning students must submit a signed petition to the Registrar’s office requesting permission to take the ASE at least three weeks before the exam date (email bioadvance@mit.edu to request a department signature for the petition).
-The A grade of A through F will be recorded and will appear on your transcript but will not be included in the calculation of your term or cumulative GPA.
+If you take an ASE past the fall of your first year, you will receive a letter grade.
+The letter grade of A through F will be recorded and will appear on your transcript but will not be included in the calculation of your term or cumulative GPA.

 Transfer students

 Transfer students who did not take Introductory Biology at their previous university and who wish to take the ASE may do so.
 If you choose to take the ASE during orientation you do not need to petition.
 A petition will be required to take the ASE after your first semester at MIT.
-A grade of A through F will be recorded and will appear on your transcript but will not be included in the calculation of your term or cumulative GPA.
+A letter grade of A through F will be recorded and will appear on your transcript but will not be included in the calculation of your term or cumulative GPA.

 Transfer students who have taken Biology courses at their previous university can seek transfer credit.
 You may be required to pass the GIR Validation Exam in order to receive Bio GIR credit.
 Learn More.